drpatrik/combatris/README.md

 ![screenshots](screenshots/combatris-demo-1.png)

-An as accurant competion version of Tetris as possible with network support so several players can battle against each other using the "offical" battle rules.
+An as accurate competition version of Tetris as possible with network support so several players can battle against each other using the "official" battle rules.

 This is very much work in progress and right now focus is on getting the game elements to work - after that work on the network capabilities will start.

 **Status**
 - [x] Game is fully playable